bulletmark/edir/README.md

 23. Contrary to what it's name implies, `vidir` actually respects your `$EDITOR` variable and runs your preferred editor like `edir` does but `edir` has been given a generic name to make this more apparent.
+    If `$EDITOR` is not set then `edir` uses a default editor appropriate to your system.

 24. `vidir` returns status code 0 if all files successful, or 1 if any error. `edir` returns 0 if all files successful, 1 if some had